DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

   wraps to the end of the previous one.
 At the start of the first line it moves to the start of the previous screen element.

-Pressing Space+Dots17 pans the braille display such that its first character corresponds to the cursor's location, or, if text has been selected, to the start of the selection.
+Pressing Space+Dots17 pans the braille display such that its first character corresponds to:

+* |if cursor| the cursor's location.
+* |if selection| the first selected character.

-Pressing Space+Dots48 pans the braille display such that its last character corresponds to the cursor's location, or, if text has been selected, to the end of the selection.
+Pressing Space+Dots48 pans the braille display such that its last character corresponds to:

+* |if cursor| the cursor's location.
+* |if selection| the last selected character.

 The Directional Keys within an Input Area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~